-Our researchers went straight to the source to answer these questions, gathering input from 763 middle- and executive-level leaders in organizations from China/Hong Kong, Egypt, India, Singapore, Spain, the U.K., and the U.S.
+Our researchers went straight to the source to answer these questions, gathering input from 763 middle- and executive-level leaders in organizations from China/Hong Kong, Egypt, India, Singapore, the U.K., the U.S., and Spain.

-2. Inspiring Others is the challenge of inspiring or motivating others to ensure they are satisfied with their jobs and working smarter.
+2. Inspiring others is the challenge of inspiring or motivating others to ensure they’re satisfied with their jobs and working smarter.

-4. Leading a Team is the challenge of team-building, team development, and team management.
-Specific challenges include how to instill pride in a team or support the team, how to lead a big team, and what to do when taking over a new team.
+4. Leading a team is the challenge of team-building, team development, and team management.
+Specific challenges include how to instill pride, how to provide support, how to lead a big team, and what to do when taking over a new team.

-6. Managing Internal Stakeholders and Politics is the challenge of managing relationships, politics, and image.
-This challenge includes gaining managerial support and managing up and getting buy-in from other departments, groups or individuals.
+6. Managing internal stakeholders is the challenge of managing relationships, politics, and image.
+This challenge includes gaining managerial support, managing up, and getting buy-in from other departments, groups, or individuals.

 Knowing that these challenges are common experiences for middle and senior managers is helpful to both the leaders and those charged with their development, according to our researchers.

-Individuals can benefit from knowing their experiences as leaders are more similar than different and can feel more confident in reaching out to others to help them learn and face these challenges.
+Individuals can benefit from knowing their experiences aren’t isolated, and can feel more confident reaching out to others for help facing these challenges.